jenkinsci/embeddable-build-status-plugin/README.md

 # Embeddable Build Status Plugin

 This plugin provides customizable badges (similar to [shields.io](https://shields.io)) to any website.
+A [text variant](Text-variant) is also available that returns the build status as text.

 For each variant there are two URLs available for inclusion:
 - **protected** exposes the badge to users having at least `Read` permission on the job: